peopledoc/vault-cli/README.md

-  get           Return a single secret value. get-all       Return multiple secrets. list          List all the secrets at the given path. lookup-token  Returns informations regarding the current token mv            Recursively move secrets from source to destination path. set           Set a single secret to the given value(s). template      Render the given template and insert secrets in it.
+  get           Return a single secret value. get-all       Return multiple secrets. list          List all the secrets at the given path. lookup-token  Return information regarding the current token mv            Recursively move secrets from source to destination path. set           Set a single secret to the given value(s). template      Render the given template and insert secrets in it.